salifou/aap-operator-upgrade-demo/upgrade_strategies.md

 ### 3. Side by Side One cluster

-We start with a single OCP cluster, one AAP operator instance and AAP deployments in multiple namespaces (set 1)
+We start with a single OCP cluster, one cluster scoped AAP operator, multiple AAP deployments/namespaces (set 1)

-1. Configure the operator to monitor the first namespace set ONLY.
+1. Configure the operator to monitor the first namespace set **ONLY**.
 1. Create a second namespace set
-1. Deploy a second operator instance monitoring the second namespace set
+1. Deploy a second operator instance monitoring the second namespace set **ONLY**
 1. Replicate the AAP deployments in the second namespace set
 1. Upgrade the replicas (Standard approach)
 1. Cut-over and decommission original deployments

-`OperatorGroup.spec.targetNamespaces` is used to configure the list of namespace monitored by the opertor.
+`OperatorGroup.spec.targetNamespaces` is used to configure the list of namespace monitored by the AAP opertor.

-## Prerequisites

-- AAP operator 2.4 and 2.x available in the catalog (available for install)
-- Persistent Storage
-	- 1 PV for each AAP deployment backup
-	- 1 PV for each Replica (1)
-- Database
-	- 1 DB for each new gateway component
-	- 1 DB for each replica (1)
-- Enough capacity for running original & replicas (1)

-(1) Side-by-side only

-## Prep tasks

-- Prerequisites
-- Review AAP Backup/Restore
-- Step by step upgrade process
-- Test and validation
-- Team dependencies & responsibilities
-- Upgrade automation/scripts
-  - Step/Script to disable/enable scheduled jobs (1)
-  - etc.
-- Customization (nginx, redis, etc.) & Potential Impact
-- Customers
-  - REST endpoints and payload
-  - Changes needed
-  - Communication
-- Sizing of new components

-(1) Side-by-side only

-## Rollback

-### In Place
-- [operator backup/restore]: Downgrade operator and restore from backup.
-- [DB snapshot]: ?

-## Side by Side
-Nothing beyond cleaning up replicated deployment and resources.